 Keeping yourself fed

-After all that hard work building and fighting, you'll have probably started to notice this meter popping up:
+After all that hard work building and fighting, you'll have probably taken some damage

 Thankfully, killing monsters with Hunting weapons (like your Hunting Bow) provides an easy remedy for the problem.
 In all likelihood, monsters you've killed have dropped an object that looks a bit like a pork chop.
 This is Raw Steak, and its an easily-acquired staple food source.
 You could eat it as-is, but let's try something just a tiny bit more sophisticated: